RheaAddepalli/StudyOS-Agentic-AI/README.md

 permanent free tier and is plain Postgres, so this was the straightforward
 choice: host compute on Render, host state on Neon.

-## Deploying

-- **Backend**: `studyos/render.yaml` configures a Render Web Service.
-Push the `studyos` folder as its own repo, connect it in Render, and set the `sync: false` env vars (`GROQ_API_KEY`, `DATABASE_URL` from Neon, `ALLOWED_ORIGINS` — your frontend's URL once you have it) in the Render dashboard.
-- **Frontend**: push `studyos-frontend` as its own repo.
-In Render: **New → Static Site**, build command `npm install && npm run build`, publish directory `dist`, env var `VITE_API_URL` set to your deployed backend's URL.
-Static sites are genuinely free on Render, no expiry.
-- Order matters: deploy the backend first to get its URL, use that for the frontend's `VITE_API_URL`, then come back and set the frontend's URL as the backend's `ALLOWED_ORIGINS` — they reference each other.
-- **Don't forget**: without the correct `ALLOWED_ORIGINS`, the browser blocks every request with a CORS error even though the backend itself is running fine.

 ## Tests and evaluation — two different things